melston/kaitai_struct_cpp_stl_runtime/README.md

 code file, `kaitaistream.cpp`, and a number of header files, including `kaitaistream.h`.

-The easiest way to include this code in your project is to copy that directory into your project directory so now you have a `kaitai` subdirectory in your project.
+The easiest way to include this code in your project is to copy that directory into your project directory so now you have a `kaitai` subdirectory in your project containing the source and header files you need.
 Change your compile command to:

 ```
 g++ tst.cpp -I . msg.cpp kaitai/kaitaistream.cpp -o tst
 ```

+This command adds the current directory to the 'built-in' include paths so that the compiler can find files included like `#include <kaitai/kaitaistream.h>`.
-This almost works.
-There is a requirement to have defined a preprocessor macro to support different string encoders.
+This also compiles the required runtime file.
+And it *almost* works.
+There is a requirement to have defined a preprocessor macro to support different string encoders when compiling `kaitaistream.cpp`.
 For our purposes we can use `KS_STR_ENCODING_NONE`.
 The other option for this define is `KS_STR_ENCODING_ICONV` to make use of `iconv` internally.
 Our program doesn't need it so we are using the simpler version.

 So, to compile, use the command: